makerdao/mips/MIP10/mip10.md

 A canonical record of the ratified Data Models actively being used by the Oracles.

-The ratified list of Oracle Data Models is located at [MIP10c8: List of Oracle Data Models](MIP10c8-List-of-Oracle-Data-Models.md).
+The ratified list of Oracle Data Models is located at [MIP10c8-List-of-Oracle-Data-Models.md](MIP10c8-List-of-Oracle-Data-Models.md).

 MIP10c8 must be updated when a new Data Model is ratified as part of Oracle onboarding via MIP10c1 as well as when an Oracle Data Model is updated via MIP10c7.